Michelle Legge

 Read our guide to crypto taxes for more information on how crypto is taxed by the IRS.

-What do I need to do if I receive a 1099-MISC from Kraken?
+What do I need to do if I receive a 1099 form from Kraken?

-If you receive a 1099-MISC from Kraken, you should:
+If you receive a 1099 form from Kraken, you must report it, and all other crypto income, on your tax return.
+You should:

 What does the IRS do with the information Kraken provides?

 In the past, the IRS has used information from Kraken to send warning notices to crypto investors.
-Any mismatches between your tax return and the information on your 1099 form, or other information received by the IRS, could raise the likelihood of a crypto-related tax audit.
+Any mismatches on your tax return or other information received by the IRS could increase the likelihood of a crypto-related tax audit.

 Read next: Received IRS Letter 6173 or 6174?
 Here's What To Do